wandrew8/wandrew8/README.md

-## Hi there 👋 I'm Andrew.
-Frontend developer currently looking for career opportunties
+## Hi there 👋 I'm Andrew, a frontend web developer currently looking for career opportunties

 ### 📫 How to reach me